 A few things to note:

 Bludit stores its content, user data, and workspace files in /bl-content/ and its core in /bl-kernel/.
 These should never be directly accessible from the web.
-Add this to your server block or include it as a separate file:
+The admin panel lives at /admin — a virtual path that doesn't exist on disk and needs explicit routing.
+Save this as bludit.conf and include it from your server block:

 location ^~ /bl-content/databases/ { deny all; }